 As mentioned previously, one disadvantage of trusses is that they cannot be modified on site.
 Trusses depend entirely on their design, so if an installer were to trim or otherwise modify a truss it would no longer support its weight, nor pass most building inspections.
 Even removing ½” of material from a truss would affect its ability to support itself.
 Therefore, trusses are most advantageous when they can be used as delivered and no modification will be necessary.

 Trusses are also more expensive to purchase and install than standard lumber.
-The extra cost of trusses includes the services of a crane, delivery, design engineers, and the resources needed to actually build the truss.
+The costs associated with trusses include the services of a crane, delivery, design engineers, and the resources needed to actually build the truss.
 However, most professional builders still use them because the time and labor expense saved usually offsets these costs.

 Another disadvantage of trusses is scheduling.
 Because stick built roofs are constructed one piece at a time, there are usually no complex scheduling requirements.
 As long as the carpenters have the lumber they need, they can work at their own pace.
 With trusses however, there is a greater risk of delays, which often translates to lost money.